-- (2) Despite any provision in any Imperial long service medal regulations, the Defence Force Service Awards Regulations or the Defence Long Service Medal Regulations, defence service that has been counted under this regulation cannot be counted for a defence long service award. - (3) However, defence service that has been counted under this regulation may be counted for a defence long service award if: - (a) subsequent to the award of the Medal or clasp to the person, the person becomes a member of the Defence Force; and - (b) the person elects to have the defence service counted for a defence long service award; and - (c) the person surrenders that Medal or clasp to the Chief of the Defence Force or a delegate of the Chief of the Defence Force.

-- (4) An election under this regulation must be: - (a) in writing, signed by the person; and - (b) lodged with the Chief of the Defence Force or a delegate of the Chief of the Defence Force at the time the person surrenders the Medal or clasp.
+- (ii) in excess of the period, or the total of the periods, for all the defence long service awards that the person has received or is entitled to receive; and - (b) at the time when the person is recommended for the award of the Medal or a clasp, the person had ceased to be a member of the Defence Force; and - (c) after the person ceased to be a member of the Defence Force, the person gave eligible service as a member of an approved organisation (or more than 1 approved organisation) on, or after, the approval date of that organisation (or at least 1 of those organisations); and - (d) the person has not made an election under regulation 21. - (2) Despite any provision in any Imperial long service medal regulations, the Defence Force Service Awards Regulations or the Defence Long Service Medal Regulations, defence service that has been counted under this regulation cannot be counted for a defence long service award. - (3) Despite subregulation (2), defence service that has been counted under this regulation may be counted for a defence long service award if: - (a) subsequent to the award of the Medal or clasp to the person, the person becomes a member of the Defence Force; and - (b) the person elects to have the defence service counted for a defence long service award; and - (c) the person surrenders that Medal or clasp to the Chief of the Defence Force or a delegate of the Chief of the Defence Force. - (4) An election under subregulation (3) must be: - (a) in writing, signed by the person; and - (b) given to the Chief of the Defence Force or a delegate of the Chief of the Defence Force at the time the person surrenders the Medal or clasp.

-23 Election in relation to defence service
+21 Election in relation to defence service

-- (1) A member, or former member, of the Defence Force who has not been awarded a defence long service award and is not entitled to a defence long service award may elect to have DFSA efficient service or DLSM qualifying service counted for the purposes of regulation 16 or 17 as if the service were eligible service in an approved organisation. - (2) An election under this regulation must be: - (a) in writing, signed by the person; and - (b) lodged with the Chief of the Defence Force or a delegate of the Chief of the Defence Force. - (3) The election may be made only once and is irrevocable. - (4) Despite any provision in any Imperial long service medal regulations, the Defence Force Service Awards Regulations or the Defence Long Service Medal Regulations, a person who makes an election under this regulation is not eligible for a defence long service award.
+- (1) A member, or former member, of the Defence Force who has not been awarded a defence long service award and is not entitled to a defence long service award may elect to have DFSA efficient service or DLSM qualifying service counted for the purposes of regulation 14 or 15 as if the service were eligible service in an approved organisation. - (2) An election under this regulation must be: - (a) in writing, signed by the person; and - (b) given to the Chief of the Defence Force or a delegate of the Chief of the Defence Force. - (3) The election may be made only once and is irrevocable. - (4) Despite any provision in any Imperial long service medal regulations, the Defence Force Service Awards Regulations or the Defence Long Service Medal Regulations, a person who makes an election under this regulation is not eligible for a defence long service award.